Non-concentration estimates for Laplace eigenfunctions on compact $C^{\infty}$ manifolds with boundary: Abstract

 \section{Abstract}

-Let $\Omega$ be an $n$-dimensional compact Riemannian manifold with $C^2$ boundary, and consider $L^2$-normalized eigenfunctions $ - \Delta \phi_{\lambda} = \lambda^2 \phi_\lambda$ with Dirichlet or Neumann boundary conditions .
+Let $\Omega$ be an $n$-dimensional compact Riemannian manifold $(n \geq 3)$ with $C^\infty$ boundary, and consider $L^2$-normalized eigenfunctions $ - \Delta \phi_{\lambda} = \lambda^2 \phi_\lambda$ with Dirichlet or Neumann boundary conditions .

 In this note, we extend well-known interior nonconcentration bounds up to the boundary.
-Specifically, in Theorem \ref{thm1} using purely stationary, local methods, we prove that for such $\Omega$, it follows that for {\em any} $x_0 \in \overline{\Omega}$ (including boundary points) and for all $\mu \geq h,$
+Specifically, in Theorem \ref{thm1}, using purely stationary local methods, we prove that for such $\Omega$ it follows that for {\em any} $x_0 \in \overline{\Omega}$ (including boundary points) and for all $\mu \geq C_{\Omega} \lambda^{-1}$ with sufficiently large constant $C_{\Omega} >0,$

 In Theorem \ref{thm2} we extend a result of Sogge \cite{So} to manifolds with smooth boundary and show that